KevSantino28/Project-3/README.md

 ## How to Use

-1.Open index.html in a web browser to view the basketball stadiums map.
+1. Open index.html in a web browser to view the basketball stadiums map.
-2.Run analyze_wins.py to perform linear regression analysis on team wins.
+2. Run MLB_visuals.ipynb to perform linear regression analysis on team wins.

 ## Contributing